 Our specifications also address the possibility that our results are being driven by changes in physical transport costs.
-First, our baseline measure of MMA is calculated holding transportation costs fixed to 1870 values so that monetary market access can only vary due to changes in $\mu$ (monetary frictions) across decades.
-Second, we include levels of physical trade costs and overall financial development as part of our standard set of controls.
+First, our baseline measure of MMA is calculated holding transportation costs fixed to 1870 values so that monetary market access varies due to changes in μ (monetary frictions) across decades rather than changes in φ .38 Second, we include levels of physical trade costs and overall financial development measured in the pre-period as part of our standard set of controls.

-5.4 Addressing the credit supply channel
+5.4.
+Addressing the credit supply channel

-The introduction of safe bank notes occurred through national banks, and so it is important to discuss the possibility that the estimated effects capture a classic credit supply channel as opposed to a transactions friction channel.
-We address this possibility in two ways, although we fully acknowledge that the nature of the development of the monetary system in the United States precludes us from shutting down this channel completely.
+The introduction of safe bank notes occurred through national banks, and so it is important to discuss the possibility that the estimated effects capture a classic credit supply channel as opposed to a transaction friction channel.
+We address this possibility in three ways, although we fully acknowledge that the nature of the development of the monetary system in the United States precludes us from shutting down this channel completely.